Skip to main content Home

 How to install

-There are three ways you can install the Red Hat Design System's Web Components: CDN, NPM, or JSPM.
+There are three ways you can install the Red Hat Design System's Web Components: Red Hat CDN, NPM, or via a third party CDN like jsDelivr.
 Each element's "Code" page includes the same installation information with code snippets that are specific to that element.

 Red Hat CDN